agorf/greeklish_iso843/README.md

 ## Acknowledgements

-This library was initially based on an official, buggy [implementation][js] in JavaScript by the Hellenic Police.
+This library was initially based on an [official implementation][js] in JavaScript by the Hellenic Police.

 [js]: http://www.passport.gov.gr/passports/GrElotConverter/GrElotConverter.html